 Litter Box Training and Maintenance

-Effective cat litter training keeps your home clean and odor-free.
+Effective litter training keeps your home clean and fresh.
 Start by giving each cat its own litter box, plus one extra for cleanliness13.
 Make sure the litter box is big enough, at least one and a half times your cat’s length from nose to tail, for comfort.

 Try out different cat litters and box styles to see what your cat likes14.
-Cats have a strong sense of smell, so they prefer unscented litter over scented ones1413.
+Cats prefer unscented litter over scented ones1413.
 Place litter boxes in quiet spots away from busy areas, as cats like a peaceful place for their needs14.

 Keep litter boxes clean by spot cleaning twice a day and deep cleaning once a week1413.
 Aim for a litter depth of 2-3 inches for good digging and covering1413.
 Use mild soap and warm water for cleaning, avoiding harsh chemicals that might scare your cat away14.

-If your cat isn’t burying their waste, try different litters or cover the waste yourself to show them how it’s done.
+If your cat isn’t burying their waste, try different litters or cover the waste yourself.
+Show them how it’s done.
 Use products like the Litter Genie for easy cleanup and odor control13.
 Keeping the litter box clean is key for your cat’s health and regular use14.

 Cat lying on the ground